-When it comes to the dangers of getting COVID-19 at work, much of the focus has rightly been on healthcare providers.
-But even if you're not a nurse or doctor, you could get infected on the job—whether at a grocery store, warehouse, slaughterhouse, or any other workplace that presents a risk of exposure to the novel coronavirus.
+When it comes to the dangers of getting COVID-19 at work, much of the initial focus was on healthcare providers.
+But even if you're not a nurse or doctor, you could get infected on the job—whether at a grocery store, warehouse, meat processing plant, or any other workplace that presents a risk of exposure to the virus.
 And if your employer didn't take reasonable safety precautions to protect you and your coworkers from infection, you might be tempted to sue.

 When you're hurt or become sick because of your job, you're generally limited to the benefits you can get through workers' comp—meaning you aren't allowed to sue your employer to seek compensation that would cover all of your losses, including pain and suffering.
-(Usually, this “exclusivity” rule would also apply to wrongful death actions by survivors of employees who died as a result of a work-related illness, such as healthcare workers who died for lack of personal protective equipment, or PPE.)
+Workers' compensation is generally considered the "exclusive remedy" for employees and their survivors.

-However, there are exceptions to the exclusivity rule.
-These exceptions vary from state to state, but they generally include circumstances in which:
+Exceptions to the "exclusive remedy" rule vary from state to state, but they generally include situations in which:

-If you live in a state where workers’ comp doesn't cover workers impacted by COVID-19 in your industry, the workers' comp exclusivity rule might not prevent you from suing your employer for contracting COVID-19 on the job.
-In South Carolina, for instance, a contagious illness won’t be considered an occupational disease if you got it from exposure to coworkers or you could have just as easily picked it up outside of work.
+If you live in a state where workers' compensation doesn't cover workers impacted by COVID-19 in your industry, the workers' comp exclusive remedy rule might not stop you from suing your employer for contracting COVID-19 on the job.

 Many workers have complained that their employers put them at an increased risk of exposure to the coronavirus by, for example:

-In the midst of a global pandemic, would these kinds of missteps qualify for an exception that would allow you to sue your employer if you became sick as a result?
-The answer depends on the laws in your state—and how courts interpret those laws, and ever-evolving guidelines from government agencies and authorities.
+In the midst of a global pandemic, would these kinds of missteps allow you to sue your employer if you became sick as a result?
+The answer depends on the laws in your state, how courts interpret those laws, and ever-evolving guidelines from government agencies and authorities.
 If you have questions about if, when, and where to file a lawsuit after contracting COVID-19 at work, talk to a lawyer who is up to date on the latest developments in employment and personal injury law in your state.

 If you haven't gotten COVID-19 yet but are concerned that conditions at your workplace put you at heightened risk, you should raise the issue with your employer.
 If that doesn't lead to concrete changes, you can try filing a complaint with the federal Occupational Health and Safety Administration (OSHA).
-Although OSHA's response to COVID-related complaints has been woefully inadequate, at least in the early months of the pandemic, taking this step could provide you with some protection.
+Although critics agree that OSHA's response to COVID-related complaints has been inadequate, taking this step could provide you with some protection.
 Under federal law, your employer is not allowed to discipline you, fire you, or engage in any other form of retaliation against you for filing an OSHA complaint.

 You have workplace rights during the COVID-19 pandemic, including the right to refuse to work under hazardous conditions if you're in imminent danger.
 And if you're fired for taking that step, you might have grounds to sue your employer for wrongful termination.
 In some states, like California, you might also have grounds to sue for wrongful constructive termination if you were essentially forced to quit because your employer created an unsafe work environment—a tactic used in lawsuits filed by former corrections officers at a private immigration detention center.

-Some workers have used state public nuisance laws to sue their employers (such as McDonald's and Amazon) for endangering the public by failing to take steps—like social distancing, sanitizing, and providing employees with facemasks—to prevent the spread of COVID-19 among employees, their families, and the community at large.
-Some of these lawsuits simply ask the court to order the employers to remedy the unsafe working conditions, but at least one (under California law) has requested compensation for the damages the employees suffered.
+Some workers have used state public nuisance laws to sue their employers for endangering the public by failing to take steps—like social distancing, sanitizing, and providing employees with facemasks—to prevent the spread of COVID-19 among employees, their families, and the community at large.
+In at least two of these lawsuits (in Illinois and California), judges issued preliminary injunctions ordering McDonald's franchises to take specific protective measures.

-As with everything related to the pandemic, your legal options if you contracted the virus at work may change—depending in part on what courts decide in response to early lawsuits, actions by states to make it easier for some employees to get workers' comp benefits for COVID-19, and how the federal government responds to pressure from businesses to shield them from lawsuits when their employees get sick with the virus.
+As with everything related to the pandemic, your legal options if you contracted the virus at work may change—depending in part on what courts decide in response to early lawsuits, actions by states to make it easier for some employees to get workers' comp benefits for COVID-19, and how lawmakers respond to pressure from businesses to shield them from lawsuits when their employees get sick with the virus.

-So if you believe you contracted the disease on the job, your best bet is to speak with a lawyer.
-An attorney who’s experienced in workers' compensation and/or personal injury should be able to explain how the law currently applies to your situation and lay out your options for seeking compensation for your losses.
+If you believe you contracted the virus on the job, your best bet is to speak with a lawyer.
+An attorney can explain how workers' compensation and personal injury law currently applies to your situation and lay out your options for seeking compensation for your losses.